Ability to filter issue subtasks in issue form

 What do you think about this?

-#10 Updated by Jiří Křivánek about 4 years ago
+#10 Updated by Jiří Křivánek over 4 years ago

 As you closed my issue as the duplicate of this one, I am copying my request inside - just to be completely sure...